bprall/Basic-Shell/README.md

   - `zip [input_file] [output_file]`: Compresses the input file to the specified output file.

   - `unzip [input_file] [output_file]`: Decompresses the input file to the specified output file.

-- **Command History:** Maintains and displays a history of executed commands.

 - **Signal Handling:** Properly handles signals, such as reaping zombie processes.